hugorper/EverydayWallpaper/README.md

 # EverydayWallpaper
 Everyday Wallpaper is a tool that automatically change your wallpaper every day, the wallpapers come from a Bing service.
-The actual version is for OSX only, in the future a Windows version will be available.
+The actual version is for OSX only.

 ## Microsoft Bing
 Bing search engine is famous for using high-resolution images that feet perfectly to use for wallpapers, Images change everyday and they are relative to your geographic zone.